antsmartian/antoaravinth.github.com/_posts/2012-10-23-girls-vs-languages.md

-#####Intro to InvokeDynmaic:
+####Intro to InvokeDynmaic:

 The `inovkedynmaic` is a new bytecode operation that is introduced in Java 7.
 The `invokedynamic` instruction allows **dynamic** linkage between a call site and the receiver of the call.
 All these things happen at run time.
-With the help of `invokedynamic` now Groovy can make decisions at run-time.
+With the help of `invokedynamic` now Groovy can make faster decisions at run-time.
 Thanks to Java 7.

 From version Groovy 2.0 , Groovy uses `invokedynamic` byte-code to increase it performance.
-With out `invokedynamic` groovy works.
-But Groovy compiler will somehow do the job of `invokedynamic` which are slow.
+Note that before the introduction of `invokedynamic` Groovy used to work well.
+But all the work was done by Groovy compiler .
 Since `invokedynamic` are at byte-code level, using it in Groovy compilers will increase the performance and in fact it does.

 Having used to Groovy is not meant that I forget Trisha or Java.
 They are still beautiful.
 The code that I used in java to open the files :